nseps/archer/README.md

 ## Hacking Guide

-Later.
 The basic interfaces might change.
 You can always take a look in the code.
 Is very minimal.

 # Notes on zip & rar